Is Elijah Coming Again?

 “See, I will send you the prophet Elijah before that great and dreadful day of the LORD comes.
 He will turn the hearts of the fathers to their children, and the hearts of the children to their fathers; or else I will come and strike the land with a curse.”
 (Mal 4:5-6)

 This is a confusing prophecy because the last part of verse 6 says that if Elijah’s visit didn’t produce the desired result the Lord would strike the land with a curse.
 Although John the Baptist denied being Elijah, Jesus said that if they accepted him as such he would be.
-They didn’t and the people were driven from the land.
+But they didn’t, and so the people were driven from the land.
 For nearly 2000 years it was barren and dry, nearly devoid of habitation.
 This tells us that there was at least a partial fulfillment of Malachi’s prophecy at the time of the 1st Coming.

-Many people see Elihah coming again as of of the two witnesses of Rev. 11.
-If so his visit will have to occur sometime before the Great Tribulation begins, and he’ll have to be killed before it ends.
-This lends credence to the view that the ministry of the two witnesses, although 1260 days long, will not coincide with either half of Daniel’s 70th week but will be offset to straddle the Abomination of Desolation.
-Having placed it in Rev. 11 which takes place toward the end of the first half, John seems to be saying this.
+Many people see Elijah coming again as one of the two witnesses of Rev. 11.
+If so his visit will occur sometime before the Great Tribulation begins in Rev. 13, and he’ll have to be killed before it ends.
+This tells us that the ministry of the two witnesses, although 1260 days long, will not coincide with either half of Daniel’s 70th week but will be offset to occur before the Abomination of Desolation takes place.

-As for a literal visit, Gabriel said that John would minister in the spirit and power of Elijah.
-To me this says that Elijah’s spirit was given a new body.
+As for a literal visit, Gabriel said that John the Baptist would minister in the spirit and power of Elijah (Luke 1:17).
+To me, this says Elijah’s spirit was given a new body.
 I think that will happen again and that’s why John didn’t just call the two witnesses by name.
-Remember, he saw both Moses and Elijah on the Mt. of transfiguration and Peter called them both by name, obviously recognizing them.
+Remember, he saw both Moses and Elijah on the Mt. of transfiguration and Peter called them both by name, so the disciples obviously recognized them.